ricardosllm/CarND-Advanced-Lane-Finding/README.md

     overlay = pipeline.run(calibrated)
 ```

-And finally for each of the frames of the video:
+And finally for each of the frames in the video:

 ```python
 from moviepy.editor import VideoFileClip